-7.2 Are optional personal services provided or made available to residents on a user-pays basis?
+7.2 Are optional personal services ⊠ Yes □ No provided or made available to residents on a user-pays basis?
+Home Care Services operated by RSL Care RDNS Limited.
+A list of available services and their cost can be obtained from village management.
 Meals: A list of pre-prepared meals and their cost can be obtained from village management.
-7.3 Does the retirement village operator provide government funded ☑ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - Provider ID number 1599) home care services under the Aged Care ☐ Yes, home care is provided in association with an Approved Provider Act 1997 (Cwth)? ☐ No, the operator does not provide home care services, residents can arrange their own home care services Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Hom Support Program subsidised by the Commonwealth Government if assessed as eligible by an age care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
-These home care service are not covered by the Retirement Villages Act 1999 (Qld). heir own approved Home Care Provider and are not obliged to use ovider, if one is offered.
-Part 8 - Security and en nergency systems 8.1 Does the village have a security system? □ Yes ⊠ No 8.2 Does the village have an emergency help system?
-If yes or optional: the emergency help system details are: Emergency call hardware is supplied by the scheme operator. the emergency help system is monitored between: Emergency call monitoring services are provided by a third party monitoring service provider, 24 hours per day, seven days per week.
-8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No If yes, list or provide details e.g. first aid kit, First Aid Kit Fire Fighting Equipment
+7.3 Does the retirement village operator provide government funded ⊠ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - Provider ID number 1599) home care services under the Aged Care \Box Yes, home care is provided in association with an Approved Provider Act 1997 (Cwth)? \Box No, the operator does not provide home care services, residents can arrange their own home care services Support Program subsidis care assessment team (A by be eligible to receive a Home Care Package, or a Commonwealth Home sed by the Commonwealth Government if assessed as eligible by an aged ACAT) under the Aged Care Act 1997 (Cwth).
+These home care services etirement Villages Act 1999 (Qld). heir own approved Home Care Provider and are not obliged to use rovider, if one is offered.
+Part 8 - Security and en nergency systems 8.1 Does the village have a security system? □ Yes ⊠ No 8.2 Does the village have an emergency help system? ☑ Yes - all residents □ Optional □ No If yes or optional:the emergency help system details are: Emergency call hardware is supplied by the scheme operator. the emergency help system is monitored between: • Emergency call monitoring services are provided by a third party monitoring service provider, 24 hours per day, seven days per week.
+8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No If yes, list or provide details e.g. first aid kit, defibrillator First Aid Kit Fire Fighting Equipment Emergency Lighting Defibrillator